As you may have noticed…there’s a very exciting renaissance going on for field grown flowers in Australia.

 The relationship of flowers to the things we enjoy most is vital: Biodiversity > Flowers > Pollen + Nectar > Bees > Edibles > Harvest > Culinary + Visual Pleasure.”

 Some flower farmers also offer floral design services to those seeking to have mindful, ethical weddings and events can get a truly paddock-to-posy service.
 Consortium Botanicus also highly values florists and floral designers who choose to source local in-season flowers whenever they can.

 “It all helps small flower farmers survive.
 Often they are family-run businesses who put a lot back into their local communities.”
 Together, with the growing demand from clients for ethical, local, in-season flowers for edibles, weddings, events and styled shoots, it makes for collaborative and sustainable businesses and that’s always good for regional communities.

 Some of the established flower farms in the Daylesford Macedon Ranges region include: paddock roses, peonies, lavender, dahlias, natives and mixed cut-flowers as well as foliage and edibles like nasturtiums, saffron, pansies, sweet peas, zucchini flowers, floral syrups, floral waters.

-Unlike some countries, like Ireland and the USA, where a huge percentage/majority of their flowers are flown in out-of-season from overseas, Australia has a strong flower industry.
+Unlike some countries, where a huge percentage/majority of their flowers are flown in out-of-season from overseas, Australia has a strong flower industry.
 Consortium Botanicus’ focus is on micro-scale slow-flower farming and the benefits it has for agribusiness, agritourism and the local economy.